-Type of role: Part-time stipendiary

-Name of Benefice: All Saints Church, Wokingham

-Episcopal area: Diocese of Oxford

-Deanery: Sonning

-Archdeaconary: Berkshire

-Conditions of service: This role falls within the Clergy Terms of holder.

-Service formally known as Common Tenure.
-The Archdeacon of Berkshire is the person designated by the Bishop of Oxford to issue the Statement of Particulars for the post of the Church.
+Role title: Associate Priest of All Saints Church, Wokingham Type of role: Part-time stipendiary Name of Benefice: All Saints Church, Wokingham Episcopal area: Diocese of Oxford Deanery: Sonning Archdeaconary: Berkshire Conditions of service: This role falls within the Clergy Terms of Service formally known as Common Tenure.
+The Archdeacon of Berkshire is the person designated by the Bishop of Oxford to issue the Statement of Particulars for the post holder.
+Key contact for Clergy Terms of service: Archdeacon of Berkshire Accountability: Priests share with the Bishop the oversight of the Church.
 Whilst as an office holder the individual is expected to lead and prioritise work in line with the purpose of the role, they are encouraged to inform the incumbent about any issues exceptional or otherwise that have the potential to affect ongoing delivery of ministry.
+The PCC has registered with the Charity Commission and enjoys charitable status; members of the PCC are also charity trustees and have regard to the law and regulations pertaining to registered charities.